ArtCodeStudio/mmm-marquee/README.md

 # mmm-marquee
-MagicMirror² extension - This module displays notifications from other modules in marquee.
+This an extension for the [MagicMirror²](https://github.com/MichMich/MagicMirror) to displays notifications from other modules in marquee.